Daksh-Pat/Daksh-Pat/README.md

-I exclusive code in python
+I exclusively code in python

 <!---
 Daksh-Pat/Daksh-Pat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.